facebookarchive/fbmentorship/training/exercises/02-Icebreaker.md

 <pre>
 Greetings and Konnichiwa,

-The coolest song I've recently listened too is ["The Trio" - by Ennio Morricone](https://www.youtube.com/watch?v=cWo__6Xn6Qs).
-How about that trumpet!?
-And what a buildup...

 My name is Christopher.
 At the moment I'm in a the far away land of the vermilion rising sun.
 According to friends and family my top talents are creativity, imaginative, self-examing, artistic, tenacious, and empathetic.
 I've always loved to learn.
 As a kid I took things apart and attempted to put them back together again.

 Throughout school I'd often daydream during class and doodle.
 Because I was inspired by the T.V. shows DragonBall Z, Samurai Jack (which also peaked my interest in Japan), and Dexter's Laboratory, I began to be interested in drawing, painting, art, and science.